state-alchemists/zrb/README.md

     checkers=[HTTPChecker(port='{{env.PORT}}')]
 )
 runner.register(run_server)
 ```

-Once registered, your task will be accessible from the terminal:
+Once registered, your task will be accessible from the terminal.

+For example, you can run a server by performing:

 ```bash
 export WEB_PORT=8080